emilycritter/car-wash/README.md

 * If the vehicle comes in a second time, they get 50% off.
 * If the license plate equals 1111111, the vehicle is stolen and does not get a car wash

+## Assumptions
+* The following assumptions were made based on this statement: "If the vehicle comes in a second time, they get 50% off."
+  * 50% discount taken *after* any additional charges
+  * Every other *paid* visit receives this discount

 ## Requirements

 * [Ruby 2.3.1](https://www.ruby-lang.org/en/downloads/)